oziau/ozian-au-web/README.md

 ## About

 This repository contains the source code and assets for the ozian.au website.
-It is hosted on Cloudflare and the domain is registered on BinaryLane.
+It is hosted on Cloudflare published with github pages and the domain is registered on BinaryLane.

 ## Setup